-In fact, while representing just 10 to 20 percent of the homeless population, they consume up to 50 percent of emergency resources in a city.
-Instead of having these individuals cycling through the various public systems and using these emergency resources, this Administration has focused on providing permanent housing as a way to improve cost effectiveness for the community and quality of life for the individual.
-In fact, \$365 million, or 30 percent of HUD competitive homeless assistance funds, were awarded to projects targeting the chronically homeless in 2005.
+In fact, research shows that while representing just 10 to 20 percent of the homeless population, chronically homeless persons consume up to 50 percent of emergency shelter resources.
+Instead of having these individuals cycling through the various public systems such as hospitals and prisons and using these emergency resources, this Administration has focused on providing permanent housing as a way to improve cost effectiveness for the community and quality of life for the individual. \$286 million, or 24 percent of HUD competitive homeless assistance funds, were awarded to projects targeting the chronically homeless in 2006.

 While this Administration has not shied away from serving this difficult population, it has also not forgotten about the needs of homeless families with children.
-In fact, 70 percent of funds awarded this past year went to projects that targeted persons who were not chronically homeless, especially homeless families.
+In fact, 76 percent of funds awarded this past year went to projects that targeted persons who were not chronically homeless, including homeless families.
+Approximately 50 percent of those served by HUD programs are persons in families.